makerdao/community/meetups/README.md

 - Bring together your local community
 - Get funding in Dai
-- Create learning opportunities around MakerDAO & Dai
+- Create learning opportunities around MakerDAO and Dai

 ## What are we trying to accomplish?